As we face the ongoing impact of the coronavirus pandemic, the CIPD is collating and publishing updated resources to support your response

 - Those with caring responsibilities at home, especially for adults or children with extra care needs, will already have had a carer’s assessment from the local authority to check the extent of help available (if any) either for the carer or the person they care for.
 Some local authorities may have an emergency plan in place.

 - Professional care workers will obviously follow stringent infection control measures.
 Individual carers and agencies will also need to undertake risk assessments and try and put contingency plans in place if any of their staff are exposed to, or show symptoms of, the coronavirus.
 Individual carers who have to temporarily suspend their care duties, may need to involve other care workers or an agency as part of their contingency plan or make cover arrangements with the person’s trusted family, neighbours or friends.

-Employees who are shielding
+Employees who have been shielding